synga-nl/inheritance-finder/README.md

 ##Acknowledgements:
 * Right now this package cannot handle multiple classes in one file.
-I will try to fix this in the near future
+I will try to fix this in the near future.
-* Right now you can't combine two search methods like searching for an interface and a trait.
-I am thinking of implement this.
+* The first two runs will be slow, because it is indexing all the files in your project root.
+I'm thinking if I can solve this.
+I am planning of using react php for this so we can use multiple processes.
+* Don't use this code in production (you can use it FOR production, to build a cache of files).
+The performance results are depending on the availability of your hardware.